pierre3/PlantUmlClassDiagramGenerator/README.md

 You can add the package [PlantUmlClassDiagramGenerator.Attributes](https://www.nuget.org/packages/PlantUmlClassDiagramGenerator.Attributes) to your C# project for attribute-based configuration.

 ### PlantUmlDiagramAttribute
-Only types to which PlantUmlDdiagramAttribute has been added will be output.
+Only types to which PlantUmlDiagramAttribute has been added will be output.
 This attribute is enabled if the -attributeRequired switch is added to the command line argument.

 This attribute can be added only to type declalerations.